rubyblackbelt/opal-webpack-loader-example-app/README.md

 To resolve the assets with hashes in the filename for production, the webpack manifest is consulted by the `OpalWebpackManifest`, located in `config/initalizers/assets.rb`.

+## Lazy Loading Components

+Is done using react-loadable and webpack imports.
+Webpack automatically creates and loads at runtime the necessary chunks of javascript.
+Example is in app/hyperloop/components/app.rb with the lazy loaded component being app/hyperloop/components/lazy.rb

+## Mobile Apps from the same code base

+Included is a example config for cordova.
+Webpack simply builds a bundle, which is imported from the cordova main app.js.
+If hyper-router is used, the initial routes of the various platforms must be considered, they are empty or pint to index.html.
+Certain Hyperloop config and the initial component to be mounted must be configured for the app, this is done in cordova/www/index.html.

+To get going:
+- install cordova and the required platform development kits (XCode for IOS, Android Studio for Android etc.)
+- go to app root, run `yarn run cordova`, it will build the app js chunks for the cordova app and store it in cordova/www/js/app
+- go to the cordova directory, do a `yarn install`, and run the appropriate cordova commands, like `cordova run browser`
+- enjoy the app

+In principle the config works the same way for react-native or electron.

 ## TL;DR; Running this app

 1. git clone